HOWTO: Configure Invisible Silent Enrollment for Symantec Encryption Desktop Clients

-HOWTO: Configure PGP Invisible Silent Enrollment (aka Super Silent Enrollment)
+HOWTO: Configure Invisible Silent Enrollment (aka Super Silent Enrollment)

-PGP Desktop Invisible Silent Enrollment eliminates the typical enrollment screens PGP Desktop users would see during the enrollment process.
-Once a user logs in to the system, no screens are displayed and all the enrollment processes are handled in the background such as User creation, drive encryption, sending of recovery tokens to the Universal Server etc.
+Symantec Encryption Desktop (previously PGP Desktop) Invisible Silent Enrollment eliminates the typical enrollment screens users would see during the enrollment process with the Symantec Encryption Management Server (previously PGP Universal Server).
+Once a user logs in to the system, no screens are displayed and all the enrollment processes are handled in the background such as user creation, drive encryption, sending of recovery tokens to Symantec Encryption Management Server (SEMS).

 Note: Certain features, such as Smartcards/Tokens/PIV cards, Key Reconstruction for Keys or Local Self Recovery for Whole Disk can trigger additional screens for the user.